 We conclude our series on sustainability by discussing what FloorScore® certification is and the steps Action Floor Systems® has taken to become FloorScore®-certified.

-What Does FloorScore® Certification Mean?
+FloorScore® Certification Meaning

-FloorScore® certification is the most recognized indoor air quality (IAQ) certification standard for flooring interior materials and adhesives.
+The FloorScore® certification is obtained through a voluntary program that tests and certifies hard surface flooring and associated products for compliance with specific criteria.
+The FloorScore® certification is the most recognized indoor air quality (IAQ) certification standard for flooring interior materials and adhesives.
 Unlike EPD® certification, which looks at the sustainable efforts of an entire industry, FloorScore® focuses on specific products within a company to assess the amount of gasses and volatile organic compounds (VOCs) being emitted by the tested products.

 The FloorScore® program was established in response to the demand from consumers and architects to work with companies that produced green building materials with low VOC emission.
 Because of the increasing popularity of resilient hardwood sports flooring, Action Floors collaborated with SCS Global Services, a third-party environmental and sustainability certification and standards development, and the Resilient Floor Covering Institute (RFCI) to have our resilient systems assessed for FloorScore® certification.